Fujitsu still investigating causes of Tokyo stock bourse outage, says CEO

 TOKYO (Reuters) - Fujitsu Ltd 6702.T, the developer of the Tokyo Stock Exchange's trading system, is still investigating causes of the bourse's worse-ever outage last week, the company's chief executive said on Monday.

+A hardware glitch paralysed trading in the world’s third-largest equity market for the entire session last Thursday, testing the exchange’s credibility just as the country’s new prime minister has prioritised digitalisation.

-“We will make utmost efforts to find the causes and prevent recurrences of such troubles,” Takahito Tokita said at a briefing on Fujitsu’s digital strategy, in his first public appearance since the TSE outage paralysed the world’s third-largest equity market.
+“We will make utmost efforts to find the causes and prevent recurrences of such troubles,” Fujitsu CEO Takahito Tokita said at a previously scheduled briefing on the company’s digital strategy.

 The TSE has said the glitch was the result of a hardware problem at its “Arrowhead” trading system, and a subsequent failure to switch to a back-up.
 It caused the first full-day suspension since the exchange switched to all-electronic trading in 1999.